jspsych/jsPsych/docs/markdown_docs/tutorials/rt-task.md

 One aspect of the experiment that could be improved is the duration of the fixation cross.
 As the experiment stands right now, the timing of the circles appearing is very predictable.
 We can change that by using a different value for the `timing_response` parameter in the `fixation` trial for each trial.
 But how can we do that and keep the simple code structure we have now where we only have to define the fixation trial once?
 One option would be to add another timeline variable, like `"fixation_duration"` and use that to control the timing.
 But another option is to specify the `timing_response` parameter as a function.
 If a parameter is a function, jsPsych will execute the function every time the trial runs.
 That means that if the function returns different results probabilistically, we can get a different parameter value every time the trial runs.

-To do that here, we'll use one of the built-in randomization methods in [jsPsych's randomization module](../core_library/jspsych-randomization.md). `jsPsych.randomization.sample()` takes an array of items to sample from and generates a new array of length *N* by sampling either with or without replacement.
+To do that here, we'll use one of the built-in randomization methods in [jsPsych's randomization module](../core_library/jspsych-randomization.md). `jsPsych.randomization.sampleWithoutReplacement()` takes an array of items to sample from and generates a new array of length *N* by sampling without replacement.

 ```javascript
 var fixation = {